josephattalla/ShiftAddALU/README.md

 # ShiftAddALU
 A Verilog-based Arithmetic Logic Unit (ALU) supporting shift, addition, and subtraction operations, implemented and tested on the Terasic DE1-SoC FPGA development board using Quartus and simulated on ModelSim.
+Uses the switches and buttons on the board as input.

 ### Operations